scala/scala-lang/blog/_posts/2022-07-18-secure-your-dependencies-on-github.md

 layout: blog-detail
 post-type: blog
 by: Adrien Piquerez, Scala Center
-title: Secure the Dependencies of your Scala Project on Github
+title: Secure the Dependencies of your Scala Project on GitHub
 ---

 We released [sbt-dependency-submission][sbt-dependency-submission], a GitHub action that submits the dependencies of sbt builds to the [GitHub Dependency submission API](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api) (currently in beta).
-This action, once installed in a Github workflow, allows you to view the [Dependency graph](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph) in Github and to receive regular security reports from [Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-alerts/about-dependabot-alerts).
+This action, once installed in a GitHub workflow, allows you to view the [Dependency graph](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph) in GitHub and to receive regular security reports from [Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-alerts/about-dependabot-alerts).

 A similar action for the Mill build tool, the [mill-dependency-submission][mill-dependency-submission] action, developed by Chris Kipp, is also available.
 Other solutions are available for Maven and Gradle as well.